October 1st, 2020

 6. Dutch candidates, as well as non-Dutch candidates who carried out their dissertation-related research mainly in the Netherlands, are eligible for the award.

-7. Promotors and/or staff members involved in the direct supervision of PhD students (co-promoters) shall be invited to nominate candidates for the award in a timely fashion through announcements in Medicines and through e-mail.
-Promotors are allowed to nominate more than one candidate.
+7. Promotors and/or staff members involved in the direct supervision of PhD students (co-promoters) shall be invited to nominate candidates for the award in a timely fashion through announcements by KNCV-MCBB.
+Promotors are advised to nominate only their best candidate.
 Letters of recommendation are not required but are recommended and will be taken into consideration.
 Individuals are also allowed to nominate themselves.

 9. The Committee consists of a chairman (board member of the Division) and at least two external members (preferably three, of which one from abroad), to be appointed by the Board.